 Following the large success of the first edition of Graphyz launched in 2019, this second edition of Graphyz aims at continuing to foster collaborations and exchange of ideas between our two communities, by focusing on a few promising topics.

-New for this second edition: sessions for open talks will be organised, with a call for contributions!
+New for this second edition: sessions for open talks were organised, with a call for contributions!
 See more details here.

 Graphyz2 is organised with the support of the Saline Royale of Arc-et-Senans, as part of the Rencontres de la Saline.
 Other supporting organisations include Inria, Laboratoire Jean Kuntzmann, Persyval-2, GdR Mephy, and LaSIPS.